nathanhinish/coding-challenges/handmade-childrens-books/README.md

-# Coding Challenge
+# Coding Challenge: Handmade Children's Books

-In this coding challenge, you'll be helping a custom book store build a new version of their site that allows for easier management of data.
-This site is a first point of contact for customers, which the client hopes will lead to potential customers calling them to place orders so that they can provide a personalized experience.
+In this coding challenge, you'll be helping an online bookmaking service called Handmade Children's Books.
+They are a small but growing company, and they are started to feel their current website is a bit inadequate.
+The site serves as a first point of interaction for customers, but they prefer customers call so that they can provide a personalized experience.
+They'd like to make some improvements to accommodate _ALL_ of their visitors and to make site management a little easier.

 ## Install dependencies

+This is a fairly vanilla setup, but some of the dependencies require Node 20.17 or newer.
+Please make sure you have a compatible version installed.
+[Download Node](https://nodejs.org/en/download)

+After Node is installed, you shoudl be able to install the NPM dependencies.

 ```bash
 npm install